 Why riders need a full body workout

-Annie Söderberg is the Head Performance Coach for the Swedish MTB Team, and with over 10 years of experience working with pro athletes, she knows the ins-and-outs of different rider-specific gym routines.
-She believes in exercises that work different parts of the body simultaneously, and especially those that work diagonally, as they mimic the movements used on the bike.
+Annie Söderberg is the Head Performance Coach for the Swedish MTB Team and, with over 10 years of experience working with pro athletes, she knows the ins-and-outs of different rider-specific gym routines.
+She believes in exercises that work different parts of the body simultaneously, especially those that work diagonally, as they mimic the movements used on the bike.

 1. Overhead squat

 Why?
 A strong full-body exercise with a special focus on the shoulders, lats, core and legs and full-body flexibility.

 - If you struggle with ankle mobility, put some small weights under your heels (to raise them up slightly) to make it easier to squat.

 - Grip the barbell so that your elbows are at a 90º angle and then push it up over your head so that you’re holding the barbell with straight arms parallel to your ears.
 Lock your arms and back into this position.

 - Squat down as far as possible whilst holding in your core and keeping the arms straight over your head.

 - Push back up using your quads and glutes.
 It's easy to let the arms fall forward a little bit, so focus on keeping the arms parallel to the ears to make sure you’re working the right muscles.

 Why?
 A strong full-body exercise with special focus on glutes, hamstrings and core.

 - Have the barbell just in front of your shins.